Acceptable Use Policy

 - Code for Computer Resource Use

-- Ethical and Responsible Use – Computer resources at Tusculum College are available to autorized students, faculty, staff and off-campus constituents.
+- Ethical and Responsible Use – Computer resources at Tusculum University are available to authorized students, faculty, staff and off-campus constituents.
 Access to these resources is obtained from the Systems Administrator and is granted with the understanding that they will be used as stated in the request and in keeping with the idea that one’s interest ceases when it invades the right of personal and/or institutional privacy, results in the destruction of personal and/or institutional property, demonstrates a potential for loss, embarrassment, litigation to the individual and/or institution, or because of an otherwise irresponsible use of a limited resource.
-It is the policy of the office to avail these resources to as many users as possible and, to the extent possible, keep the number of restraints and restrictions on the individuals to a minimum with the ability to provide service to all who request use.
+It is the policy of the office of information systems to avail these resources to as many users as possible and, to the extent possible, keep the number of restraints and restrictions on the individuals to a minimum with the ability to provide service to all who request use.